 Making your way through the checking in process and security can take more time than you’d think.
 Passengers are advised to arrive at the airport around 2-3 hours before the flight departure time.

 In busy airports like Edinburgh, even if you are not checking in hold luggage, you could still face queues to get through security.
 Allowing plenty of time before your flight makes the experience stress free, with no last-minute panic about missing your plane if you are held up for any reason.

 Does Edinburgh Airport parking cater for disabled or blue badge holders?

 Each of the car parks at Edinburgh Airport has designated spaces for Blue Badge holders.
-The airport grants Blue Badge holders one-hour free access to any of the car parks around the site.
-The spaces are wider than standard spaces and usually located close to shuttle bus stops or customer service reception areas.
+The airport grants Blue Badge holders one hour of free access to any of the car parks around the site.
+The spaces are wider than standard spaces and are usually located close to shuttle bus stops or customer service reception areas.

 Is special assistance available at Edinburgh Airport?

 If you need special assistance with any aspect of your travel, you should contact your airline or travel operator at least 14 days prior to your travel date to arrange this.

 Assistance is available within the airport for those with disabilities.
 There is reserved seating for those with reduced mobility, along with mobility equipment including wheelchairs.
 You can use your own mobility aids up until the point you board the plane.
 The cabin crew will return your equipment to you as you leave the plane.

 For those with hidden disabilities, like visual or hearing impairment, or autism spectrum disorders, there is also help available.
 Edinburgh Airport offers a range of programmes and support materials to assist in these cases.
 More details can be found on the special assistance section of their website here.

 What should I expect when going through security?